 - omega-3 fatty acids

-The severity of the complications usually depends on the location, size, and thickness of the abnormal growths in the pelvis.
+The severity of the complications usually depends on the location, size, and thickness of the growths.

 When endometriosis involves leg pain, additional complications may include:

-- difficulty sitting, especially for long periods of time or on hard surfaces
+- difficulty sitting, especially for long periods or on hard surfaces

 - difficulty walking